godaddy/gasket/docs/upgrade-to-6.md

 ## Gasket Data

-We have decoupled several things from Redux, and instead have a new construct for delivering config data to the client.
+We have decoupled several things from Redux, and instead, have a new construct for delivering config data to the client.

-If you are using a non-Next.js app, you will need to manually add the [Gasket Data script tag] to be in your document.
+If you are using a non-Next.js app, you will need to add the [Gasket Data script tag] to be in your document.
 If you are using a Next.js app, we have a [new utility HOC] for which can be used to simplify injecting this script tag into the `_document.js` of your app.

 ### @gasket/data